 For candidates with a pass result, please refer to the AMC certificate process flowchart here.

 Please note: Under no circumstances will results be given over the telephone.

-Candidates who pass either the MCQ and clinical or MCQ and WBA assessment processes, and whose medical qualifications were submitted to the Educational Commission for Foreign Medical Graduates (ECFMG) for primary source verification will be issued with an AMC Certificate.
+Candidates who pass the AMC MCQ examination, as well as either the AMC Clinical Examination or Workplace Based Assessment, with their medical degree (final medical diploma/primary qualification) in Medicine and Surgery submitted to the Educational Commission for Foreign Medical Graduates (ECFMG) for verification will be issued with an AMC Certificate.

 Please refer to the AMC certificate process flowchart here.